SrAndersson-theVoidLord/ThorCyberSentinel_Script/README.md

 # ThorCyberSentinel_Script

+"If Every website you visit tells you their page is safe, they are lying..."

 Powershell script to block unwanted hosts.
 The script must be run by a user with administrative rights on the computer.